frontenddogma/web-development-glossary/manuscript/d.md

 Database
 : An organized collection of data, generally stored and accessed electronically from a computer system.
 Relational databases model data as rows and columns in a series of tables, and the vast majority use SQL for writing and querying data.
 Non-relational databases, also referred to as NoSQL, use different query languages.&nbsp;[†](#w-database)

+Database engine
+: The underlying software component that a database management system (DBMS) uses to create, read, update, and delete (CRUD) data from a database.
+Most database management systems include their own application programming interface (API) that allows the user to interact with their underlying engine without going through the user interface of the DBMS.
+The term “database engine” is frequently used interchangeably with “database server” or “database management system.”&nbsp;[†](#w-database-engine)

 Database index
 : A data structure that improves the speed of data retrieval operations on a database table at the cost of additional writes and storage space to maintain the index data structure.
 Indexes can be created using one or more columns of a database table, providing the basis for both rapid random lookups and efficient access of ordered records.&nbsp;[†](#w-database-index)